VishalMurali/data-structures-algorithms/README.md

 # data-structures-algorithms
-Learning data structures and algorithms.
+Teaching myself the fundamentals of data structures and algorithms and solving interesting algorithms related problems.